Cephalothin, Cephaloridine, Injection

 Available Forms and Strengths of the Injection

-Cephalothin and Cephaloridine are available in powder form for reconstitution, with strengths varying from 500 mg to 2 g per vial, catering to diverse clinical requirements.
+Both Cephalothin and Cephaloridine come in powder form that needs to be mixed with liquid before use; they have strengths ranging from 500 mg to 2 g per vial to meet medical needs.

 Uses of Cephalothin and Cephaloridine